Derrynablaha-Cottage-KenWilliams-1.JPG

 For 3 months

 The Bean Feasa—the “woman of knowledge”—stands as one of the most enigmatic and enduring figures in Irish folklore.
 Celebrated for her ability to heal both physical and spiritual wounds, she was seen as an intermediary between the human world and the Otherworld, tending to ailments born from imbalances with the Aos Sí, the faeries.
-Gifted with second sight and a profound attunement to the unseen, her wisdom was believed to originate from the Otherworld itself, bestowed upon her during her own transformative encounter with the Aos Sí.
+Gifted with second sight and a profound attunement to the unseen, her wisdom was believed to originate from the Otherworld itself, bestowed upon her during her own encounters with the Otherworld and the Aos Sí.

 We will hear tales about the most renowned nineteenth-century bean feasa of them all: Biddy Early.
-Born in 1798 near Feakle, County Clare, she became a legendary healer and seer, her enigmatic blue bottle said to reveal truths hidden from ordinary sight.
+Born in 1798 near Feakle, County Clare, she became a legendary healer and seer, her enigmatic magic bottle, a gift from the Otherworld, was said to reveal truths hidden from ordinary sight.
 Though charged under the Witchcraft Act, she was shielded by the very people who relied on her gifts.
 Living by her own authority—independent, defiant, and unmoved by clerical or sceptical pressure—Biddy embodied an older current of wisdom, rooted in nature, spirit, and ancestral knowledge.
-Through her story, we glimpse the symbolic psyche of our forebears and consider how their insight continues to resonate within our own inner landscapes.
+Through her story, we glimpse the symbolic psyche of our forebears and consider how that symbolic world continues to resonate within our own inner landscapes.

 Each course may be taken individually or as part of the full series.

-Join Eileen Ní Shuilleabháin on this mythic, mysterious, mist-filled path.
-Together, through the work of Psychotherapy, Depth Psychology, Irish Mythology, and Folklore, we will journey into the liminal terrain the bean feasa inhabits, learning how her wisdom helps us bridge the landscapes of our inner world and soul self.
+Join Eileen Ní Shuilleabháin on this symbolic bridge to an unseen shore.
+Together, through the work of Psychotherapy, Depth Psychology, Irish Mythology, and Folklore, we will journey into the liminal terrain the bean feasa inhabits, learning how her wisdom helps us bridge the landscapes of our own inner world and soul self.

 US$160.00